oasis-open-projects/documentation/guides/getting-started-guide.md

 ### Selecting Collaboration Tools

-Chances are, your project already relies on a number of the same software collaboration tools we recommend for OASIS Open Projects.
-OASIS requires Open Projects to have publicly accessible tools for collaboration and development (see our [visibility][visibility] policy for more information).
+OASIS requires Open Projects to use publicly accessible tools for collaboration and development (see our [visibility][visibility] policy for more information).
+These tools include integrated issue management, email lists, project boards, version control, release management, Wiki pages, chat, video conferencing, website, etc. If your community is already using tools we support, OASIS staff will help transition them to your new project.
+Otherwise, OASIS staff will set up the tools covering in our Core Services.

-If your project doesn't yet have tools for things like integrated issue management, project boards, version control, release management, or Wiki pages, OASIS can help you set them up.
-Additionally, OASIS will support publicly archived email discussion lists and coordination with maintainers of any custom web sites or community portal web sites associated with an Open Project.

-OASIS Open Projects are expected to use git and GitHub for most collaborative development tasks.
+Most OASIS Open Projects use git and GitHub for the majority of their collaborative development tasks.
 Projects are also strongly encouraged to have a website and use social media channels to socialize their work.
-OASIS can help set these tools up, or even maintain them, if needed.
+OASIS can help set these tools up and maintain them, with content provided by designated members of your community.

 Your project's PGB may elect to adopt additional collaboration or workflow tools after the project launches.
 Any tools selected for official use by the project must be cleared with OASIS - because Open Projects are expected to conduct business in public view, we want to ensure that access and archivability are prioritized.